Quin-Riley-A/Mr.-Roboger/README.md

 Testing information including TDD for functions of business logic can be found in tests.md within this directory.
 Tests are written in plain English and run manually rather than employing automated testing technologies.

 Tests are organized by function and range from expected complexity of implementation (least to most).

+The complete sequence of business logic tests can be found [here](/tests.md).
 ***

 ### Known Bugs: {#bugs}